The AZ Rating

 Normal color perception is not required.

-Aviation maintenance administrationmen usually work in a clean, comfortable office environment.
+Aviation Maintenance Administrationmen usually work in a clean, comfortable office environment.
 Places of work vary depending on whether they are assigned to sea or shore duty.
 The tasks they perform are mostly mental and require close cooperation with fellow workers.
 AZs may be assigned to an aircraft or helicopter squadron that may deploy on Navy ships.
 Opportunities also exist to work. in squadrons based at overseas sites or within the continental United States.
-AZ ASVAB Test requirements.
+AZ ASVAB Test requirement.

 The American Council on Education recommends that semester hour credits be awarded in the vocational certificate or lower-division bachelor's/associates degree categories for courses taken in this rating on office machines and clerical office procedures.